roadside-picnicx/VBA-project/README.md

 gcc -o test.exe .\tests\funcTest.c .\src\func.c .\cJSON\cJSON.c -lcunit -fprofile-arcs -ftest-coverage
 ```

-Then you need to run your executables, that will generate .gcda files.
+Then you need to run executables, that will generate .gcda files.

 To generate .gcov files, simply run gcov command with the source file and previously generated .gcno and .gcda files:
 ```bash